Bira/octopus-carnival/_drafts/hells-rebels-2-part-4.md

 Thrune hosts an award ceremony at the Kintargo Opera House and issues a very public invitation to the PCs.
-During the ceremony he makes a speech praising their civic-mindedness and presents them with gifts.
+During the ceremony he makes a speech praising their civic-mindedness and hands out valuable gifts.

 While The Barzilai has it out of the PCs, he will not try to hurt them here, and will do his best to appear civil.
 The gifts are even magic items tailored to be